a2zbookstore/BookBazaar/BREVO_SETUP_GUIDE.md

 4. Name it "A2Z BOOKSHOP SMTP"
 5. Copy the generated API key (starts with xkeysib-)

-**Important Notes:**
-- Use the API key, NOT your account password
-- API key format: xkeysib-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-- Email must be verified as a sender in your Brevo account
-- Free tier allows 300 emails/day

 ## Step 3: Provide Credentials

 I need these two values: